Gibson Flying V: Reissues

 Gibson reissued the guitar in mahogany in 1967, updating its design with a bigger pickguard, and replacing the original bridge, which had the strings inserted through the back, with a short Vibrola Maestro Tremolo.
 This 1967 model is now the standard for the Flying V although the earlier design is periodically reissued.
 Like other Gibson guitars, the Flying V's headstock is angled at 17 degrees to increase string pressure on the nut to increase the amount of sustain.
 The design of the V places the pickups near the center of mass of the entire guitar, further enhancing sustain.
-Jimi Hendrix owned a '67, '68, and finally a '69 Custom Flying V ordered by Jimi with Native American arrowhead-shaped fret marker inlays.
-For 2020 Gibson produced 125 right handed recreations of Jimi's '69 Custom Flying V and 25 left-handed copies.
-Marc Bolan of the band T. Rex owned a rare Walnut Flying V in which only 35 were produced between '67 and '71.
-Bolan's V was part of the same run of Flying Vs as those owned by Jimi Hendrix.
-Billy Gibbons of ZZ Top played an early Korina V on the album Fandango.
+Jimi Hendrix owned a '67, '68, and finally a '69 Custom Flying V ordered by Hendrix with Native American arrowhead-shaped fret marker inlays.
+For 2020 Gibson produced 125 right handed recreations of Hendrix's '69 Custom Flying V and 25 left-handed copies.
+Marc Bolan of the band T. Rex owned a rare Walnut Flying V, of which only 35 were produced between '67 and '71.
+Bolan's V was part of the same run of Flying Vs as those owned by Hendrix.
+Billy Gibbons of ZZ Top played an early Korina V on the album Fandango!.
 Flying Vs later became a popular heavy metal guitar due to their aggressive appearance and were used by guitarists Paul Stanley, Rudolf Schenker, Andy Powell, Michael Schenker, K. K. Downing, James Hetfield, Kirk Hammett, and Dave Mustaine.